mbbx6spp/straitjacket/README.md

 module_function :score_page_hits
 ```

-ActiveRecord is not hip to side effects (you may have noticed!), and it is
+ActiveRecord is not hip to side effects: simply accessing an attribute may
-possible that simply accessing an attribute issues a query to the underlying
+issue a query to the underlying store.
+Consequently, this function is "Bad" and
-store.
-Consequently, this function is "bad" and should instead be an action.
+should instead be an action.

 Of course, you could also write this perfectly good function: